 Overview

-In a paradox of history that unfolds in The Inner Passage, for over a hundred years, enslaved Black people used these canals constructed for white plantation owners to travel southward to freedom in Spanish Florida.
-Virginia McGee Richards documents the lost narrative of the Inner Passage through 60 extraordinary photographs, detailed maps, and an essay describing her discovery of this untold history.
+In this book, Virginia McGee Richards documents the lost narrative of the Inner Passage through 60 extraordinary photographs of landscapes altered by slavery and portraits of Lowcountry descendants, along with an essay describing her discovery of this untold history.
 In an accompanying essay, Imani Perry writes about her own journey on the Inner Passage, putting Black resistance to enslavement and Southern history into an immediate context.
 James Estrin brings decades of insight about photography and the power of visual storytelling to his affecting foreword.
+Together, these words and images offer a powerful living map of history.

 While major retailers like Amazon may carry The Inner Passage (An Untold Story of Black Resistance Along a Southern Waterway), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.